Income Opportunities for the Open Minded is the theme of this particular post.

 So here are a few interesting suggestions and a few out-of-the-box suggestions from 2 Young 2 Retire with links to follow for more information:

 - Adventure on a Riverboat: American Cruise Lines has seven luxury cruise ships that sail the Mississippi River, the Pacific Northwest and from Florida to Maine.
 As I’m writing this post, there are about a dozen openings for onboard positions.
-Read some of the employee testimonials on the website.

 - Housesitter or Caretaker: My husband and I spent several years housesitting/petsitting mostly in California because our daughter lived there and it was a fabulous way to visit her, have our own space free of charge and do some sightseeing, etc.